mveillon/lisser/README.md

 ## Command Cheatsheet

-Here are some commanly used commands:
+Here are some commonly used commands:

 | command         | alias                             | description                                             |
 | --------------- | --------------------------------- | ------------------------------------------------------- |